 A lot of times, the doctor inserts their hand inside the woman’s vagina, leaving her gritting teeth with pain.
 While a physical examination is an important part of your check-up, insertion of hand really isn’t necessary.
 While some doctors choose to do it only when absolutely necessary, some may do it a dozen times and a few will not do it at all.
 And, even when it has to be done, they can be more careful during the procedure to cause minimal pain.

 A not-so-decent hospital may force you to give birth lying down with your legs high up in the stirrups.
 This isn’t the correct position for childbirth and may lead to forceps deliveries and other complications.
 There are other easy birthing options like vertical deliveries but very few hospitals in India offer such natural birthing options.

-If taking selfies with mothers in labor wasn’t appalling enough, doctors are taking pride in practicing yet another repelling activity called the “husband’s stitch” in which a woman’s vagina is given an extra stitch post childbirth to make it ‘better’ for her husband.
+If taking selfies with mothers in labour wasn’t appalling enough, doctors are taking pride in practising yet another repelling activity called the “husband’s stitch” in which a woman’s vagina is given an extra stitch post childbirth to make it ‘better’ for her husband.
 (Speechless)